Series Co-Editor: Laura Robinson

 Cornell University after earning his PhD at UC Berkeley.
 His article, "Zoning the Evening," received the Shils-Coleman Award from the ASA Theory Section.
 His publications include “Talk of Work” published in Theory and Society and "Shifting Grounds and Evolving Battlegrounds," published in the American Journal of Cultural Sociology.
 He has also done research and published in several other areas, including new media, theory, qualitative research methods, work and family, and consumption.

-Series Associate Editor: Apryl Williams
+Senior Media Editor: Apryl Williams

 Apryl A. Williams earned her PhD in the Department of Sociology at Texas A&M University.
 She is Assistant Professor at Susquehanna University, as well as a Research Associate at the Center on Conflict and Development and a member of the USAID Higher Education Solutions Network.
 She has made a variety of contributions to the sociologies of race, gender, and culture as well as to the field of media studies.
 Apryl’s studies based on her intersectional approach to race, gender, media, and inequalities have been published in the International Journal of Communication and Information, Communication & Society.She has also conducted original research on digital inequality in the Democratic Republic of Congo.Williams has overseen the production of several publications dealing with international representations of race in media and comparative media landscapes.
 Her additional research interests include postmodernism, critical theory, and fat studies.